 Not always – in certain areas the costs you recover have been completely removed or capped by legislation as to the amount.
 There has always been a shortfall in what your lawyers charge you and what you recover anyway – historically this difference in costs has been around 40-50%.
 For example, if your legal costs are $50,000, you may only recover $25,000.
 In QLD WorkCover matters, there are virtually no costs recovered up to and including the Mediation or Compulsory Conference.

-Accordingly, the types of types of claims that usually qualify for a “no win no fee” arrangement are:-
+Accordingly, the types of claims that usually qualify for a “No Win, No Fee” arrangement are:-

 - Most compensation claims;

 - Estate Litigation contesting Wills;